 The HOSTSIGNS Compiler directive is no longer supported.
 Micro Focus recommends that you use the following Compiler directives instead: SIGN-FIXUP, HOST-NUMMOVE, and HOST-NUMCOMPARE.
 This is a change since version 3.0 of this product.

-The following features or functionality are no longer supported or are deprecated at version 4.0:
+There are no features or functionality unsupported or deprecated at version 4.0.